-This course has been designed to develop the skills and knowledge of students to be physically active for life.
+Description of 21st Century Skills: This course has been designed to develop the skills and knowledge of students to be physically active for life.
 Students will perform a variety of tasks that will develop leadership, collaboration and communication skills within team environments.
 Students will incorporate the use of ICT to deliver effective feedback to self and peers.

-Students will develop the physical and social skills for participating in a variety of sports and games.
+Description of the Learning: Students will develop the physical and social skills for participating in a variety of sports and games.
 Students will engage in the following units for the Movement and Physical Activity component of this subject:

 - Striking/Fielding games

 - Net/Wall games

-- Invasion games
+- > Invasion games

 - Lifelong Physical Activity